UKHomeOffice/semver-tag-action/README.md

 # SemVer Tag A Commit

-Action that identifies the latest SemVer tag, increments it and tags the version on the current commit.
+Action that identifies the latest SemVer tag, increments it, and tags the current commit.

 ## Semantic Tagging Action